paddelcourt/t2sql-lakehouse/README.md

 # Text to SQL Lakehouse

 This project is a proof of concept on how text to sql can be applied for iceberg lakehouse.
-This project is a fork of Joseph Machado's [beginner de project](https://github.com/josephmachado/beginner_de_project) but with modifications to use iceberg and also for text to sql application.
+This project is a fork of Joseph Machado's [beginner de project](https://github.com/josephmachado/beginner_de_project) but with modifications to use iceberg and for text to sql application with [XiYan-SQL](https://github.com/XGenerationLab/XiYan-SQL)